MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-security.md

 ### Least privilege access

-Access policies need to be chosen in a way that users and applications obtain only the minimal level of access needed to fulfill their function.
+Configure access policies so that users and applications obtain only the minimal level of access needed to fulfill their function.
 Developers typically don't need access to the production infrastructure, but the deployment pipeline requires full access.
 Kubernetes clusters don't push container images into a registry, but GitHub workflows might.
 Frontend APIs don't always listen to messaging bus and backend workers don't necessarily send new messages.
 These decisions depend on the workload and each component's functionality should be reflected when deciding which access level should be assigned.

 Examples from the Azure Mission-critical reference implementation:

-- Each component that works with Event Hubs is using a connection string with either *Listen* (`BackgroundProcessor`), or *Send* (`CatalogService`) permissions.
+- Each application component that works with Event Hubs is using a connection string with either *Listen* (`BackgroundProcessor`), or *Send* (`CatalogService`) permissions.
 That ensures that **every pod has only the minimum access required to fulfill its function**.
 - The service principal for AKS agent pool has only *Get* and *List* permissions for *Secrets* in Key Vault, no more.
 - The AKS Kubelet identity has only the *AcrPull* permission to access the global Container Registry.

 ### Managed identities

-To improve security of a mission-critical workload, the use of service-based secrets (such as connection strings or API keys) should be avoided when possible.
+To improve security of a mission-critical workload avoid using service-based secrets (such as connection strings or API keys) where possible.
 Microsoft Azure is gradually increasing the support of **managed identities** across services and this approach should be preferred.

 The reference implementation uses service-assigned [managed identity](/azure/aks/use-managed-identity) of the AKS agent pool ("Kubelet identity") to access the global Azure Container Registry and stamp's Azure Key Vault.
 Appropriate built-in roles are used to restrict access.
 For example, this Terraform code assigns only the `AcrPull` role the Kubelet identity: